uandrae/Deode-test-runner/README.md

 ttr -r -q /scratch/$USER/deode/your_test_tag_*/archive/config.toml -d
 ```

+## Operational like testing

+Operational like testing is done with the config files [lumi|atos_bologna]_operational.toml.
+To test the full chain these tests should be done using the development user accounts on atos and lumi respectively.

 ## About the config files

 The config file has a for main sections: general, case, modifs and ial.
 Here we explain the usage of each